coldshrine/study-notes/papers/out-of-the-tar-pit.md

 **Input data** Included in the informal requirements and as such is deemed _essential_.
 * If the system may be required to refer to the data in the future then it is _essential state_.
 * If there is no such possibility and the data is designed to have some side-effect, the data need not to be maintained at all.

+**Essential derived data (immutable)** Data can always be re-derived, we do _not_ need to store it in the ideal world (accidental state).

+**Essential derived data (mutable)** This can be excluded and hence corresponds to _accidental state_.

+**Accidental derived data** State that is _derived_ but _not_ in the users' requirements is _accidental state_.

+As a summary, mutable state can be avoided, even in the ideal world we _are_ going to have _some_ essential state.

+_Accidental state_ can be excluded from the ideal world (by re-deriving the data as required).
+The vast majority of state isn't needed.
+One effect of this is that _all_ the state int he system is _visible_ to the user.

+#### Control in the ideal world

+Control generally can be completely omitted, so is considered _accidental_.

+We should not have to worry about the control flow. _Results_ should be independent of the actual control mechanism.
+This is what logic programming taught us.

+#### Summary

+It is clear that a lot of complexity is _accidental_.